MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

 In this program `dnf` first calls `dnft` to transform the subterms of the subject term, and then calls `dnfred` to apply the transformation rules (and possibly a recursive invocation of `dnf`).

 The program above has two problems.
-First, the traversal behaviour is mostly uniform, so we would like to specify that more concisely.
+First, the traversal behavior is mostly uniform, so we would like to specify that more concisely.
 We will address that concern below.
 Second, the traversal is not reusable, for example, to define a conjunctive normal form transformation.
 This last concern can be addressed by factoring out the recursive call to `dnf` and making it a parameter of the traversal rules.

     module prop-dnf7
     imports libstrategolib prop-rules